wbudic/PerlCNF/README.md

 Perl based Configuration Network File Format Parser and Specifications.
 CNF file format supports used format extraction from any text file.
-Useful for templates and providing initial properties and values for an application settings.
+Useful for templates and providing initial properties and values for various application settings.
-Has own textual data format.
+Has own textual data tag format.
 Therefore can also be useful for database data batch processing.

-This version doesn't parse the actual __DATA__ section of an perl file yet.
-Contact me if this is needed, and for any other possible, useful requests.
+This project also contains custom build TestManager module for general and all test driven development.

-It is at current v.2.6, and specification implemented.
+It is at current v.2.8, and specification implemented.

 ### [You can find the specification here](./Specifications_For_CNF_ReadMe.md).

 ---

+## Status

+(2024-5-13) - v.2.8, has new instructions VARIABLE, to stream line under one tag like CONST, but for anons.
+Has better tag mauling algorithm.
+PLUGIN code has been improved, particularly the synchronizing and the linking of properties.

-NEWS (2022-11-18) - PerlCNF now provides custom test manager and test cases.
+(2022-11-18) - PerlCNF now provides custom test manager and test cases.
 That will in future be used for all projects as an copy from this project.
 This is all available in the ./test directory and is not a Perl module.